 There are few cities with the grandeur and magical quality of the New York City skyline at night.
 Its skyscrapers and bridges light the dark like a fairytale.
 Along the east and Hudson rivers are a couple of easy to get to parks close to public transportation, as well as great spots for capturing some of the best panoramas of Manhattan.

 Brooklyn Bridge Park

-Brooklyn Bridge Park is an 85 acres waterfront wonderland replete with rolling hills, playgrounds, picnic areas, restaurants, outdoor movie nights, and a myriad of special events.
+Brooklyn Bridge Park is 85 acres of waterfront wonderland replete with rolling hills, playgrounds, picnic areas, restaurants, outdoor movie nights, and a myriad of special events.
 It’s also one of the best views of the New York City Skyline.
-You can take pictures from virtually anywhere along the riverfront but here’s a quick guide to some of the best spots.
+You can take pictures virtually anywhere along the riverfront, but here’s a quick guide to some of the best spots.
 (Check the map below for a quick view.)

 Old Pier 1 for an Iconic View of the New York Skyline at Night

 If you look at Instagram for Manhattan cityscapes, no doubt you’ll see dozens of pictures taken at the old Pier 1 next to the Salt Marsh where pilings from back in the day still stand.
 Depending on the time of year and day, it can look very different.

 Be sure to get there before sunset.
 This is a popular site and a lot of photographers line up to take pictures.

 Harbor View Lawn